madanshettys/OBO/MCP_CODE/CODE_ENGINE_DEPLOYMENT/SSH_KEY_SETUP.md

-# SSH Key Setup and GitHub Configuration for IBM Code Engine
+# Connecting GitHub to IBM Code Engine

 _All commands below are to be run in your terminal (e.g., Terminal on macOS)._
 _Ensure you're in your home directory unless specified otherwise._